 - Three autosomal recessive defects of fructose metabolism have been described.
-The most common is caused by mutations in the gene encoding hepatic fructokinase. - This enzyme catalyzes the first step in the metabolism of dietary fructose, the conversion to fructose-1-phosphate. - Inactivation of hepatic fructokinase results in asymptomatic fructosuria (presence of fructose in the urine).
+The most common is caused by mutations in the gene encoding hepatic fructokinase. - This enzyme catalyzes the first step in the metabolism of dietary fructose, the conversion to fructose-1-phosphate to facilitate glucose formation later on. - Inactivation of hepatic fructokinase results in asymptomatic fructosuria (presence of fructose in the urine).